-In this continuing series, today we look at how data gets loaded to your Unica Campaign system, how outputted and the issues you may face when trying to automate.
+In this continuing series, we look at data processing the ins and outs, and how data gets loaded to your Unica Campaign system, how outputted and the issues you may face when trying to automate.

 Unica Campaign flowcharts interface to the outside world via table “catalogs” and these connect via a mapping process to files and database tables.
 The data will probably be updated regularly, and usually daily.
 In an automated environment, you will generally have one or more of these situations: